Political literacy

 Political literacy is a set of abilities considered necessary for citizens to participate in a society's government.

 Definitions

-The Crick Report defines political literacy as people "learning about and how to make themselves effective in public life through knowledge, skills and value".
-Denver and Hands (1990) defined it as "the knowledge and understanding of the political process and political issues which enables people to perform their roles as citizens effectively."
+Denver and Hands (1990) defined political literacy as "the knowledge and understanding of the political process and political issues which enables people to perform their roles as citizens effectively."
 However, political scientists differ on whether interest in politics and media exposure should be considered as factors in political literacy.